CFS - Technical Information Sheets - Chemistry - Physical Match

 Technical Information Sheets

-If there is insufficient detail between the fracture surfaces of the pieces being fit back together then a physical match cannot be determined.
-To determine whether or not the pieces can be excluded as having originated from the same source a microscopic and chemical analysis can be performed.
+If there is insufficient detail between the fractured surfaces or cut/torn edges of the pieces being fit together, then a physical match cannot be determined.
+To determine whether or not the pieces can be excluded as having originated from the same source, a microscopic and chemical analysis can be performed.

-If the known and questioned items share sufficient corresponding random characteristics and there are no contraindicating features observed the examiner will conclude that the items once formed a single item.
+If the known and questioned items share sufficient corresponding random characteristics and there are no contraindicating features observed, the examiner will conclude that a physical match has been identified which indicates that the items were once part of a single object.
+It is extremely unlikely that another broken, cut or torn object of the same type could also be, at random, physically matched to these pieces, however it cannot be proven to be impossible.

 This conclusion is based on objective observations made by an examiner who has received specific training to be able to recognise incidental surface features and corresponding features on fracture surfaces that are of significance.